spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 respectively.

 These classes simplify dependency management between modules and enhance the pipeline's flexibility.
-For instance, a part-of-speech tagger that requires tokenized text as input doesn't need to know which tokenizer was used; it simply requests `<token>`.
+For instance, a part-of-speech tagger that requires tokenized text as input probably doesn't care which tokenizer produced the tokens, so it can simply request `<token>` as input.

 As a user, you can also benefit from annotation classes.
 In most parts of the config file where annotations are referenced, you can use classes instead.
 To see the available classes, run the command `sparv classes`.
 Classes are